Tapping the Third Realm

 Freeway Studies #1: This Side of the 405

 April 13 - June 1, 2013

 Freeway Studies is a multi-year, contemporary art-focused curatorial project organized by Meg Linton, Director of Galleries and Exhibitions, with the assistance of Jeseca Dawson, 2012-2014 Curatorial Fellow.

 Artists: Charles Arnoldi, Natalie Arnoldi, Alex Becerra ('11), Larry Bell, Karen Carson, Meg Cranston, Greg Colson, Tony de los Reyes, Steve Galloway, Joe Goode, Scott Grieger, Deborah Hede, Tom Knechtel, Lies Kraal, Rachel Lachowicz, Lauren Marsolier, Renée Petropoulos, Phranc, Vincent Ramos ('02), Lucas Reiner ('85), Liza Ryan, Kim Schoenstadt, Kiki Seror, Alexis Smith, Barbara T. Smith, Jim Starrett, Jon Swihart, Shirley Tse, Sam Watters ('02 MFA), Chris Wilder, Pontus Willfors, Suzan Woodruff, and Jody Zellen

-Billboard Project Three artist billboards will be installed in Los Angeles during the run of the exhibition.
-Billboard locations may change in early May 2013.
-Billboards sponsored by Summit Media LLC.
+Billboard Project Three artist billboards were installed in west Los Angeles during the run of the exhibition.
 Billboard Slideshow

 Bridging Homeboy Industries